By J. Kent Messum

 Think Survivor, on heroin.
 Utterly gripping but this is a dark, gritty little tale.

 The Rest of It:

-To visit her other tour stops, click here.
+To visit his other tour stops, click here.

-This giveaway is for one copy of Orphan Train and is open to the US and Canada.
-A winner will be chosen randomly by me.
+This giveaway is for one copy of Bait and is open to the US and Canada.
+THREE winners will be chosen randomly by me.
 The book will come directly from the publisher.
 Only one entry per person.
-Giveaway closes on April 30, 2013 (pacific).
-I will contact the winner for his/her mailing address.
+Giveaway closes on September 6, 2013 (pacific).
+I will contact the winners for his/her mailing address.